-The mother's body kills off most of these circulating fetal cells shortly after pregnancy.
+The mother's body kills off most of these circulating fetal cells shortly after birth.
 But some evade the immune system and can stay for long periods of time in the mother's body — in some cases, even a lifetime, she said.

 "If [the cells were] integrated into tissue … they can be around for a lifetime," Boddy said.
 For example, a 2012 study found Y chromosomes in 63 percent of the brains of 59 women — the oldest of whom was 94.
 That means these weren't women who just gave birth.

 Why does microchimerism exist?

 Knowing how the fetal cells get into the mother's tissues is one thing.
 But why so many manage to stick around still raises questions.

 "We don't know why the ones that stay, stay," Boddy said.
 But the fact that they do stay suggests that there could be an adaptive explanation for it.
 Perhaps "these fetal cells might be beneficial, or at least not so harmful," to the mother, she said.

 One hypothesis that answers the question of why the cells stick around is "that they can maybe even benefit the [baby]; that they can help the mother provide resources to the [baby] after birth," she said.
 The idea is that perhaps the cells could hijack and increase levels of maternal hormones for important post-birth processes including lactation, Boddy said.
 (She and her team are currently researching these hypotheses.)